-Specialised services include any specialised activity, such as, but not limited to non-destructive testing or welding requiring particular skills and/or qualification.
-BCAR -145.32 covers the qualification of personnel but, in addition, there is a need to establish maintenance procedures that cover the control of any specialised process.
+Specialised services include any specialised activity, such as, but not limited to non-destructive testing or welding requiring skills and/or qualification.
+BCAR-145.32 covers the qualification of personnel but, in addition, there is a need to establish maintenance procedures that cover the control of any specialised process.

-AMC 145.65 (b)(3) Safety and quality policy, maintenance procedures and quality system
+AMC 145.65 (b)(3) Safety, quality and occupational safety policy.
+Maintenance procedures and quality system